opf/openproject/docs/development/kerberos/README.md

 ### Adding your principal

-You can now run `kadmin.local`  to access the admin CLI for adding principals to kerberos.
+You can now run `kadmin.internal`  to access the admin CLI for adding principals to kerberos.
 In that prompt, enter a new user for testing:

 `addprinc user1`